inspoai-studio/inspoai-studio/README.md

 - [Code of Conduct](./CODE_OF_CONDUCT.md)
 - [Security Policy](./SECURITY.md)

+Contributions are accepted under the same noncommercial licence as the project — see [Contributions](#contributions) above.

 ---

 ## License

-Inspo AI Studio is open-source software licensed under the [Apache License, Version 2.0](./LICENSE).
+Inspo AI Studio is source-available under the [PolyForm Noncommercial License 1.0.0](./LICENSE). **Commercial use is not permitted without a separate licence**.

+Copyright © 2026 Inspo AI.
+All rights reserved.